A review of permit data for new swimming pool construction in Texas during the month of September

 1-Lennar Homes

-In April, there were approximately 150 active contractors with new residential construction activity on record with HBW for the southeastern region of Florida, and the following ranked as the top five for total new permits for the one-month period:
+In San Antonio, there were nearly 120 contractors with new residential construction activity on record last month, and the following ranked as the top five for total new permits:

 Builder